jxuan101/BMP_Converter/README.md

 # :camera:BMP Converter (BMP Negative Converter)
 is a non-destructive image processing program that takes in a .BMP image file and creates a new .BMP image file with the photo negative filter on.
 This program uses a GUI built using [wxWidgets](https://www.wxwidgets.org) for C++.

-NOTE: Currently, this program only supports windows.
+NOTE: Currently, this program has only been tested for windows.
 Feel free to try and compile the source by yourself on Linux and Mac systems since this program was made with wxWidgets, a C++ library made for cross platform applications.

-To use this program, either download the executable or use the building instructions [here](#build-from-source).
+To use this program, either download the release or use the building instructions [here](#build-from-source).

 This program assumes the following about the input:
 1. Must be a .BMP image file